Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 ## Multi-Point Curve Fitting

 Sensors that are not linear over the measurement range require some curve-fitting to achieve accurate measurements over the measurement range.
 A common case requiring curve-fitting is thermocouples at extremely hot or cold temperatures.
-While nearly linear over a fairly wide range, they do deviate significantly at extreme temperatures.
+While they are nearly linear over a fairly wide range, they do deviate significantly at extreme temperatures.

 ![Calibration](img/sensors_nonLinear.png)

 ## Example

-This example demonstrates one technique for calibrating soil moisture sensor.
-Let's discuss it step by step.
+This example demonstrates one technique for calibrating soil moisture sensors.
+Let's discuss it step-by-step.

 **Required hardware:**

-To do this example you will need the following hardware:
+To do this example, you will need the following hardware:
 1. Wazidev board
-2. Soil moisture Sensor
+2. Soil moisture sensor
-3. 2 types of soil sample (dry & saturated)
+3. 2 types of soil samples (dry and saturated)

 **Steps:**

-1. Connect you sensor to the dev board and upload the following code
+1. Connect your sensor to the dev board and upload the following code:

    **Module interface:**

-   - VCC: Connect to the Vcc pin of the WaziDev
+   - VCC: Connect to the Vcc pin of the WaziDev.
-   - GND: Connect to the GND pin of the WaziDev
+   - GND: Connect to the GND pin of the WaziDev.
-   - AnalogPin: Connect to the WaziDev analog pin A0
+   - AnalogPin: Connect to the WaziDev analog pin A0.

 **Code:**
 ````c
 int sensor=A0, soil;